 - A. Household Pets.
-Household pets may be kept on private property in accordance with the following standards: - The keeping of up to four (4) household pets of more than six (6) months of age shall be permitted on any residentially-zoned or used lot or unit.
-However, small animals (such as small birds, frogs, toads, fish, gerbils, hamsters, mice, and the like) shall not be limited in number.
+Household pets may be kept on private property in accordance with the following standards: - 1.
+The keeping of up to four (4) household pets of more than six (6) months of age shall be permitted on any residentially-zoned or used lot or unit.
+However, small household pets kept within the residence, and small animals (such as small birds, frogs, toads, fish, gerbils, hamsters, mice, and the like) shall not be limited in number.
 All household pets shall be maintained and accommodated in a manner so as to not pose a nuisance to adjoining property or a hazard to water quality and the public health, safety and welfare.